Chaitalykundu/Web-Development/PROJECTS/02-CSS/All-Notes-and-tips.md

 # Tips

 - If we want to target any class / element, we can check simply just by changing background color
+- Before styling wrap everything in container.
+It's easy for styling

 &nbsp;